 Elisha asked them to be persistent—don’t ask for just a few.
 Not just a jar here and there, but ask for every available jar to, “Fill ’er up!”

-This story shouldn’t just apply to times of desperation in our lives.
+The principles in this story shouldn’t just apply to times of desperation in our lives.
 Because maybe if we worked on being around our neighbors and asking what needs they have, and sharing our needs as well, maybe we wouldn’t get into such desperate situations.

-In addition to our own encouragement, we were especially delighted to see how happy Titus was, because his spirit has been refreshed by all of you.(2 Corinthians 7:13, New International Version)
+In addition to our own encouragement, we were especially delighted to see how happy Titus was, because his spirit has been refreshed by all of you.
+(2 Corinthians 7:13)

 God bless Onesiphorus and his family!
 Many’s the time I’ve been refreshed in that house.
 And he wasn’t embarrassed a bit that I was in jail.
 The first thing he did when he got to Rome was look me up.
 May God on the Last Day treat him as well as he treated me.
-(2 Timothy 1:16-18, The Message)
+(2 Timothy 1:16-18, The Message paraphrase)

 Get around other “full” people and let them fill you up.